qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 # LIO-SAM-GPU-ScanToMapOpt
 This repository reimplements the line/plane odometry (based on LOAM) of LIO-SAM with CUDA.
-Replacing pcl's kdtree, a point cloud hash map (inspired by iVox of [Faster-LIO](https://github.com/gaoxiang12/faster-lio)) on GPU is used to accelerate 5-neighbour KNN search.
+Replacing pcl's kdtree, a point cloud hash map (inspired by iVox of [Faster-LIO](https://github.com/gaoxiang12/faster-lio)) on GPU is used to accelerate local map building, 5-neighbour KNN search and non-linear optimization.

 Modifications are as follow :
 - The CUDA codes of the line/plane odometry are in [src/cuda_plane_line_odometry](https://github.com/qdLMF/LIO-SAM-CUDA-ScanToMapOpt/tree/master/src/cuda_plane_line_odometry).